What is a the difference between a heat pump water heater and a standard water heater?

 It takes heat from outdoor air, increases the temperature, and rejects it to the air inside the home.

-So, then how does a heat pump water heater work?
+So, then what about a heat pump water heater?

 Very much the same!